 Some lodges to consider in West Yellowstone include:

 Crosswinds Inn is one Booking(dot)com’s top picks with over 1.5k reviews!
 The lodge features a pool, complimentary breakfast, located .9 miles from the West Yellowstone Entrance, and just 30 minutes from Old Faithful!
 As a bonus, they are also pet-friendly.

 Kelly Inn West Yellowstone is another top-rated hotel located in West Yellowstone.
 This hotel offers complimentary breakfast, an indoor pool, a hot tub, and a sauna.
 Kelly Inn is also pet-friendly and just a 3-minute drive from the Yellowstone entrance!

-2 Day Yellowstone National Park Itinerary Review
+2 Days Yellowstone National Park Itinerary Wrap-up

 Well, that was a mouthful, but I hope this itinerary helps you plan your perfect trip to Yellowstone!
-Of course, with just 2 days you won’t be able to see EVERYTHING, but as you can tell, 2 days is more than enough to get an idea of the park!
+Of course, with just 2 days in Yellowstone, you won’t be able to see EVERYTHING, but as you can tell, 2 days is more than enough to get an idea of the park!

 If tours happen to be your jam, check out Get Your Guide Yellowstone options.

 Additionally, you can find more Yellowstone guides and itineraries on this Wyoming travel page.